MiMiC: A High-Performance Framework for Multiscale Molecular Dynamics Simulations: Workflow Examples

 \subsubsection{Simulation Workflow}

 Performing a full MTS MD step requires executing $n$ inner steps at a lower level of theory (as shown in Eq.~\ref{eq:MTS_propagator}) followed by a single high-level outer step.
-Figure~\ref{fig:workflow_MTS} depicts a schematic workflow of an MTS QM/MM MD algorithm using MiMiC.
-At every step, MiMiC collects the low-level forces from the QM and MM clients and computes the low-level QM/MM force contributions (Eq.~\ref{eq:Flow_qmmm}).
-If the number of steps is not a multiple of $n$, velocities and coordinates are updated at the low level with a time step $\Delta t / n$, otherwise, at every $n$-th step, the outer loop is undertaken.
-In the outer loop, MiMiC additionally collects the high-level forces and computes the high-level QM/MM force contributions (Eq.~\ref{eq:Fhigh_qmmm}), and proceeds to calculate the slow forces.
+Fig.~\ref{fig:workflow_MTS} depicts a schematic workflow of an MTS QM/MM MD algorithm using MiMiC.
+At every inner step, MiMiC collects the low-level forces from the QM and MM clients and computes the low-level QM/MM force contributions (Eq.~\ref{eq:Flow_qmmm}), which together form the fast forces (Eq.~\ref{eq:F_fast}).
+If the current step is not a multiple of $n$, velocities and coordinates are updated at the low level with the time step $\Delta t / n$; else, at every $n$-th step, the outer loop is also undertaken.
+In the outer loop, MiMiC additionally collects the high-level QM forces, computes the high-level QM/MM force contributions (Eq.~\ref{eq:Fhigh_qmmm}), and then proceeds to calculate the slow forces (Eq.~\ref{eq:F_slow}).
 These are used by the MD driver to update the velocities, thus completing a full MD cycle with the time step $\Delta t$ at the high level of theory.
 Note that with MiMiC, it is straightforward to use two different QM client programs for the low- and high-level forces.